Greenland

 Ittoqqortoormiit

-David had been woken in the night to see the green flashes of Northern Lights.
-I slept oblivious to the marvel.
-We stop at an abandoned village where bears may be seen.
-We don’t see any.
-We waited for them with our engine rumbling.
+David had been woken in the night to see the green flashes of the Northern Lights; I slept, oblivious to the marvel.
+We stopped at an abandoned village where bears might be seen, but we didn’t spot any.
+We waited for them, our engine rumbling.

 Northern lights